Andonome/stories/rules.md

 Casters can spend a number of MP equal to the highest sphere they are using.
 They can power high spheres with any combination of mana.

-# Spheres

-## Mind
-- Wax: Target is focused on their current task, resists with Wits + Academics.
-Task has to be summed up in a single word.
-    * Detailed: the obsession takes on a voice, which has an accent.
-It takes gains an Intelligence Bonus equal to AP.
-    * Duplicated: X^3 targets.
-- Wane: Forgetfulness, confusion, fear. -X penalty to all actions using Mental Attributes, and a -X AP penalty during combat.
-    * Detailed: target becomes confused about particular events.
-    * Duplicated: X^3 targets.
-- Warp: replace X Code rewards with another.
-    * Detailed: replace X Code rewards with anything.
-    * Duplicated: X^3 targets.
-- Witness:
-    * Detailed:
-    * Duplicated:
-## Force
-- Wane: Target loses all current momentum, and gravity is permanently ignored.
-Target remains completely motionless until something moves it.
-Living creatures, and anything that moves of its own volition can break free by spending 1 AP.
-    * Detailed: The effect takes shape of a force field, absorbing more momentum.
-X^2 damage to break.
-    * Duplicated: X^2 steps covered (but targeting so many arrows or swords makes a challenge)
-- Warp: Teleportation, maximum Weight of X^2.
-Energy can be redirected, but the TN increases by the weapon's Damage.
-    * Detailed: Doorway opens in a solid surface.
-Maximum Weight which can fit through is X.
-    * Duplicated: maximum Weight increases to X^2.
-- Witness:
-    * Detailed:
-## Death
-- Wax: inflict X Fatigue (1D6-3).
-    * Detailed: target suffers X HP Damage instead of Fatigue.
-    * Duplicated: X^3 targets.
-- Wane: Slows natural entropy; fatigue, diseases, poisons.
-Taget doesn't suffer any penalties from Fatigue.
-    * Detailed: Fatigue, diseases, poisons and rot are completely stopped.
-    * Duplicated: X^3 targets.
-- Warp: Torpor.
-Target gains +1DR, and doesn't bleed.
-    * Detailed: sight of the dead, normal vision is swapped out for the vision of the dead.
-Cannot regenerate Fatigue Points, MP, or HP.
-    * Duplicated: X^3 targets.
-- Witness:
-    * Detailed:
-    * Duplicated:

 # Further Details

 ## Mind